AllencxWang/event-relay-emitter/README.md

 This module is inspired by Qt C++ GUI Framework.

-With Qt, you can do things like this: connect( &obj1, SIGNAL( signal() ), &obj2, SIGNAL( signal() ) );
+In Qt, you can do things like this: connect( &obj1, SIGNAL( signal() ), &obj2, SIGNAL( signal() ) );

-Once the signal from obj1 was triggered, the signal from obj2 will be triggered as well.
+Once the signal from obj1 is emitted, the signal from obj2 will be emitted as well.

-This module is built to mimic this mechanism.
+With JavaScript and Node.js, a simple event relay can be done like this:

+var EventEmitter = require('events');

+var a = new EventEmitter();
+var b = new EventEmitter();

+a.on('AAA', b.emit.bind(b, 'BBB')

+a.emit('AAA', param1, param2, ...);

+Any event handler of b attached to the 'BBB' event will be triggered after that.